numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Strong, slow, sly.
 * Does not trust the wizard but believes in his mission.
 * Secretly obsessed with tales of the submerged temple.
-Collects Swamp Relics, which are hoarded on [10.
+Collects [Swamp Relics], which are hoarded on [10.
 Oblong’s Island].
-* Wears a charm under his cloak that grants control of the Stone Golem.
+* Wears a charm under his cloak that grants control of the [Stone Golem].
 * Wants to be his own boss.

 ### 1. Swamp Port